MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Torque

-!!! note Scripting agular force allows for the use of radians
+!!! note Scripting torque allows for the use of radians
     See [rotational force API](#)

 TODO - Shouldn't the in-between frames be ignored?
 In other words, how is it doing FixedUpdate?